Afghan Local Police: Operation

-The ALP was established as an armed defence force at village-level and does not have police powers.
+The ALP was established as an armed defence force at village-level and did not have police powers.
 It was intended to free Afghan security forces from the defensive role and allow them to focus on offensive operations in advance of the withdrawal of foreign military units from Afghanistan.
-ALP candidates receive three weeks of training some of which is delivered by US special forces personnel.
-The training primarily covers military skills such as marksmanship and IED detection but also covers human rights, the correct use of force and the Afghan constitution.
-ALP officers do not have powers of arrest but can detain individuals for a limited amount of time before turning them over to the national police.
-The ALP is not intended to investigate crime (and can do so only if asked by the National Police) and is uniformed in khaki in contrast to the Afghan National Police's (ANP) blue uniforms.
-The Local Police are not permitted to carry arms outside of their home districts ALP officers hold a one-year employment contract, there is a provision in place for officers to transfer to the ANP or the Afghan Army upon completion of their one-year service.
+ALP candidates received three weeks of training some of which is delivered by US special forces personnel.
+The training primarily covered military skills such as marksmanship and IED detection but also covers human rights, the correct use of force and the Afghan constitution.

+ALP officers did not have powers of arrest but could detain individuals for a limited amount of time before turning them over to the national police.
+The ALP was not intended to investigate crime (and could do so only if asked by the National Police) and was uniformed in khaki in contrast to the Afghan National Police's (ANP) blue uniforms.
+The ALP were not permitted to carry arms outside of their home districts ALP officers held a one-year employment contract, with a provision for officers to transfer to the ANP or the Afghan Army upon completion of their one-year service.

-The ALP is intended to provide a local security presence whose members are known to those that they seek to protect.
+The ALP was intended to provide a local security presence whose members were known to those that they seek to protect.
 Previously this work fell to the Afghan National Police who were often sent from further afield and sometimes could not even speak the language of the local populace.
-A target of 30 ALP officers per village and 300 in each district has been set by CFSOCC-A. Potential recruits are biometrically screened in conjunction with the Afghan National Directorate of Security for potential criminal or terrorist connections.
-Potential ALP officers must be Afghan nationals aged between 19 and 45, demonstrate patriotism and be fit and healthy.
+A target of 30 ALP officers per village and 300 in each district was set by CFSOCC-A. Potential recruits were biometrically screened in conjunction with the Afghan National Directorate of Security for potential criminal or terrorist connections.
+Potential ALP officers were required to be Afghan nationals aged between 19 and 45, demonstrate patriotism and be fit and healthy.
 Monthly salaries are between 6,000 and 8,250 afghanis per month.
-The US government funds ALP salaries, weapons, ammunition and training through the Afghan Security Forces Fund that provides the finance direct to the Ministry of Interior.
-The ultimate goal is for ALPs to function independently of the US security forces with all ALP posts seeking to be independent by the end of 2014.
+The US government funded ALP salaries, weapons, ammunition and training through the Afghan Security Forces Fund that provided the finance direct to the Ministry of Interior.
+The goal was for ALPs to function independently of the US security forces with all ALP posts seeking to be independent by the end of 2014.

 In February 2013 the US government announced plans to expand the ALP programme.
-The Pentagon will provide an additional $1.2 billion to extend the programme to at least 2018 and provide for 45,000 officers.
-US military commanders hope that the programme will allow for the withdrawal of the majority of US troops by 2014 with only a small cadre of special forces personnel remaining to provide training to ALP officers and other Afghan security forces.
+The Pentagon would provide an additional $1.2 billion to extend the programme to at least 2018 and provide for 45,000 officers.
+US military commanders hoped that the programme would allow for the withdrawal of the majority of US troops by 2014 with only a small cadre of special forces personnel remaining to provide training to ALP officers and other Afghan security forces.
 As of February 2013 the ALP had a presence in just 100 of Afghanistan's 400 districts, though plans were in place to expand this to a further 44 districts within the next few months.